Stealth Fine-Tuning: Efficiently Breaking Alignment in RVLMs Using Self-Generated CoT: Experiments

 \subsection{Ablation Study}

-\textbf{Segment-Level Interference Modes.} We study how multi-turn rewritten reasoning is injected into the model using three interference modes: \textit{concat}, \textit{add}, and \textit{latest}.
-In the \textit{concat} mode, all reasoning segments $R_t$ are sequentially appended to the assistant input, each terminated with a \texttt{</think>} tag.
+\textbf{Segment-Level Interference Modes.} We study how multi-turn rewritten reasoning is injected into the model using three interference modes: \textit{add}, \textit{latest} and \textit{concat}.
 In the \textit{add} mode, all $R_t$ are merged into a single aggregated reasoning trace with one final \texttt{</think>} tag.
 In the \textit{latest} mode, only the current segment $R_t$ is used.
-For performance comparison across the three modes, we conduct experiments on SafeBench with a $shot=3$ and $T=6$, as shown in Table~\ref{abla:modes}.
+In the \textit{concat} mode, all reasoning segments $R_t$ are sequentially appended to the assistant input, each terminated with a \texttt{</think>} tag.
+For performance comparison across the three modes, we conduct experiments on SafeBench with a $shot=3$ and $T=6$, as shown in~\Cref{abla:modes}.

 The results show a clear performance gap among the three designs.
-The \textit{concat} mode achieves the highest ASR, reaching 96.6\%, substantially outperforming both \textit{add} and \textit{latest}.
-This indicates that preserving the full sequence of intermediate reasoning segments provides the strongest cumulative interference signal.
-In contrast, the \textit{add} mode yields only 52.69\% ASR, suggesting that merging all segments into a single trace significantly weakens the interference effect.
-The \textit{latest} mode yields the lowest ASR at 21.15\%, indicating that relying solely on the most recent rewritten reasoning segment is insufficient to meaningfully steer the model.
-This observation is consistent with the core motivation behind stealth finetuning:
+The \textit{concat} mode achieves the highest ASR at 96.6\%, substantially outperforming both \textit{add} and \textit{latest} modes.
+This suggests that preserving the full sequence of intermediate reasoning segments provides the strongest cumulative interference signal.
+In contrast, the \textit{add} mode yields 52.69\% ASR, indicating that merging all segments into a single trace weakens the interference effect.
+The \textit{latest} mode achieves the lowest ASR at 21.15\%, suggesting that relying solely on the most recent rewritten segment is insufficient to steer the model.
+This observation aligns with the core motivation behind Stealth Fine-Tuning: